 BACKGROUND

-Kaposi sarcoma (KS) is one of the most common cancers in human immunodeficiency virus (HIV)-positive patients and leads to a high prevalence of morbidity and mortality.
+Kaposi’s sarcoma (KS) is one of the most common cancers in human immunodeficiency virus (HIV)-positive patients and leads to a high prevalence of morbidity and mortality.
 It usually appears as cutaneous or mucous lesions.
 Patients with visceral KS are asymptomatic and clinically silent.
 As the disease advances, patients may progress from a normal condition to exhibiting severe symptoms.